Mirco_H1_text_goes_here

 of eighth graders are not proficient in math

-Child well-being in South Carolina
+Child Bell-Being in South Carolina

 View the KIDS COUNT rankings and indicators for South Carolina.
 You can see areas where South Carolina has improved, declined or stayed the same within each indicator.